-3. If the expressions include user-supplied slider information, drag the appropriate Map sliders to preview the effects.
-The Map 0 sliders
+- 4. If the expressions include user-supplied slider information, drag the appropriate Map sliders to preview the effects.
+The Map 0 sliders correspond to sliders 0 and 1; the Map 1 sliders correspond to sliders 2 and 3, and so on.
+For information on including user-supplied slider information in expressions, see "Providing User-Controlled Sliders". - 5.
+When you have correctly set up the filter, click Save to save the expressions in a text file ("AFS parameter file").
+Saving the expression allows you to load and edit the filter in the future.
+(However, you can also load the standalone filter as long as it is not protected).

-- 4. When you have correctly set up the filter, click Save to save the expressions in a text file ("AFS parameter file").
-Saving the expression allows you to load and edit the filter in the future. - 5.
-If you want to use this one instance of the filter only, click OK to apply the filter.
-If you want to use the filter more than once, see the next procedure, "To save a custom filter for additional use."
+6. If you want to use this one instance of the filter only, click OK to apply the filter.
+If you want to use the filter more than once, see the next procedure, "Making and deploying standalone filters".